Miss Fisher: The Exhibition@ Ripponlea Estate (3 December-late May 2021)

 Every Cloud Productions’ Exhibition Producer, Drew Grove said: “This is now our third exhibition with the National Trust presented at Rippon Lea Estate, this innovative new exhibition will showcase the magnificent buildings, structures and gardens the National Trust is responsible for in a way that delights and surprises both our national and international audiences with the depth of our Australian history.”

-The Miss Fisher and the Crypt of Tears Exhibition opens daily 10am to 4pm from
+The Miss Fisher and the Crypt of Tears Exhibition opens Wednesday to Sunday on the hour from 10am from Thursday 3 December to late May 2021.

 - Event Category: